albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 The Constitution establishes a government of, by, and for the people.
 Representative government cannot function properly when electoral systems systematically waste 40-60% of votes, entrench two-party duopoly, enable partisan gerrymandering, and produce counter-majoritarian outcomes.

 The Constitution does not mandate these pathologies.
-It grants Congress broad authority to regulate federal elections precisely so that electoral systems can evolve to better serve representative democracy.
+It grants Congress broad authority to regulate congressional elections precisely so that electoral systems can evolve to better serve representative democracy.

 The Act exercises that authority to ensure every vote counts and representation reflects voter preferences.
 This is not a radical departure from constitutional principles -- it is the fulfillment of them.